Creative Foundations Fund

 • charitable community benefit societies, registered with the Financial Conduct Authority (FCA), provided their governance documents can demonstrate that any profits are reinvested for the benefit of the ‘society’ instead of its members. (e.g. include an asset lock)

 Cultural organisations can only submit one Expression of Interest to either Strand 1 or 2 for this fund (not both).
-Arts Council will accept more than one Expression of Interest from statutory bodies and other public bodies that run or maintain cultural services, but they must be for separate projects in different locations.
+Arts Council will accept more than one Expression of Interest from statutory bodies and other public bodies that run or maintain cultural services, but each must be for a separate project in a different location.

 Who cannot apply?